explore JAPAN

 Recipe details

+The recipes reflect well-known Japanese dishes and flavor profiles, while the cultural booklet introduces you to traditions, regional influences, and everyday life in Japan.
 These 3 popular Japanese recipes serve 4 people.
 Additional spices and sauces or other add ons are available for larger families.
 Note - click on recipe mixes for ingredients and nutritional facts.

 Teriyaki